Automotive industry in China: India

-Criticism
+Analysis

 Technology transfer policies

 In the 2010s, allegations of forced technology transfer arose in the Western automotive sector and beyond.
 The criticism centered around the government's joint venture policies, which required technology transfer in exchange for access to the country's sizable domestic market.
 Criticism grew following the government's eleventh five-year plan, which adopted a more focused approach to technology transfer in advanced technology.
 In 2010, foreign automakers complained about a Ministry of Industry and Information Technology plan which they said compelled sharing of critical technologies in electric vehicles.

 According to The New York Times, General Motors was asked to disclose key technological information on the Volt.
-Steve Girsky, the Vice Chairman of General Motors, told reporters that neither SAIC nor the Chinese government have requested Volt technology.
+Steve Girsky, the vice chairman of General Motors, told reporters that neither SAIC nor the Chinese government have requested Volt technology.

 The Chinese government has consistently denied allegations of impropriety, stated that technology transfer is in line with WTO rules.
 In 2017, the Ministry of Commerce stated that the establishment of joint ventures by foreign companies in China is a voluntary behavior and that there is no law in China that forces foreign investors to transfer technology.
 In 2019, in an effort to attract additional foreign investors and respond to criticism, the National People's Congress passed a law making forced technology transfers illegal.